 Signs to Reassess

-• No visible change after 3 weeks of consistent loading (Type III+): Verify your product quality, check that you are getting UV exposure, and confirm your reconstitution was done correctly.
+No visible change after 3 weeks of consistent loading (Type III+): common troubleshooting steps described by community sources are checking product quality, confirming UV exposure, and confirming reconstitution was done correctly.

-• No change after 4-5 weeks (Type I-II): Consider increasing loading dose to 500mcg if tolerated.
-Some very fair-skinned individuals need higher cumulative doses.
+No change after 4-5 weeks (Type I-II): community sources describe increasing the loading dose to 500mcg if tolerated.
+Some very fair-skinned individuals self-report needing higher cumulative doses.

-• New moles or changing moles: Stop and see a dermatologist immediately.
-This is non-negotiable regardless of how your tan is progressing.
+New moles or changing moles: dermatological evaluation is the documented response, regardless of how the tan is progressing.

-• Unusual symptoms (severe headache, chest pain, vision changes): Discontinue and seek medical attention.
-Rare but serious adverse events including rhabdomyolysis have been reported (Hjuler & Bhalla, 2012).
+Unusual symptoms (severe headache, chest pain, vision changes): rare but serious adverse events including rhabdomyolysis have been reported (Hjuler & Bhalla, 2012).

 When to Stop